akpw/batch-mp-tools/README.md

     $ bmfp -h
 ````

-Along with displaying detailed information about the global options, that will  also reveal specific commands available for each tool.
+Along with displaying detailed information on the global options, that will  also reveal specific commands available for each tool.
 Getting more info on the commands level can be done using a similar approach, e.g. to learn about the renamer index command:
 ```
     $ renamer index -h
 ```